taxicat1/taxicat1.github.io/hash6432shift_inversion.md

 printf("%08x\n", k); // deadbeef !
 {% endhighlight %}

-This same method can be applied to all of the lines of the function that xor shifts:
+This method can be applied to all of the lines of the function that xor shifts:

 {% highlight c %}
 key ^= key >> 31;